The Best Bookshelf Speakers For 2025

 • Not wall mountable

-They’re also on the heavier side at 10 pounds each.
-You should also be aware beforehand that they aren’t the smallest things in the world though at 11.4 inches high and 10.75 inches deep, hence their medium to large room rating.
+You should also be aware beforehand that they aren’t the smallest things in the world though at 11.9 inches high and 11 inches deep, hence their medium to large room rating.

-Thus you’ll definitely want a little space for them.
+Thus you’ll definitely want the space for them.

 Pros